-Employees who are designated benefited employees will be granted up to two personal days with pay per calendar year.
-During their first calendar year of employment, staff members hired from January 1 to March 31 earn two days; staff members hired from April 1 to September 30 earn one day; and staff members hired from October 1 to December 31 earn no days.
-Following one calendar year of employment, employees are eligible to take both days starting January 1 of each year.
-The personal day selected must be preapproved by the employee's immediate supervisor.
+All benefited employees will be granted up to five floating holidays with pay per calendar year.
+Time is pro-rated for part-time benefitted employees.

+During their first calendar year of employment, staff members hired from January 2 to March 31 earn four days; staff members hired from April 1 to June 30 earn three days; staff members hired from July 1 to September 30 earn two days; and staff members hired from October 1 to December 31 earn one day.
 Employees changing from a non-benefited position to a benefited position will follow the same guidelines starting on their effective date during their first calendar year of benefited employment.